vanus-labs/vanus/deploy/REDEME.md

   * trigger.yaml is yaml file of vanus triggerWorker which process events and route them to user workload or Sink Connector

-* all-in-one.yaml is yaml file auto generate by [kustomize][kustomize]  use below command
+* all-in-one.yaml is yaml file auto generate by [kustomize]  use below command

 ```shell
 $ kubectl kustomize deploy > deploy/all-in-one.yaml